 increases the ingestion rate for the Towns table from approximately 5,000 to 16,000 TPS — more than three times as

 fast!
-This performance improvement is a result of parallelizing the stored procedure calls across the two sites per host,
+This performance improvement is a result of parallelizing the stored procedure calls across eight sites per host.

 As mentioned earlier, the two tables Towns and People both have a VARCHAR column for the state name, but its use is not consistent.
 Instead we use the State_num column to do partitioning and joining of the two tables.